Please note that this is a Thursday start date so that you can get logged in and join the forum ready to make the most of the weekend ahead.

 - Welcome session

-- 5 video tutorials allowing you to follow me as I draw from a still-life set up.
+- 6 video tutorials allowing you to follow me as I design and create a slow stitched landscape

 - Set tasks for you to go through the processes and create your own sketches and drawings from your own set up.